philrz/super/docs/tutorials/super-for-jq.md

 ```
 i.e., they match even though their underlying shape is different.

-With `zq` of course, these are different super-structured types so
+With `super` of course, these are different super-structured types so
 the result is false, e.g.,
 ```mdtest-command
 echo '{"a":{"s":"foo"},"b":{"x":1,"y":2}}' |